august0815/SlocVala/README.md

 Developed with "geany"

-Now with waf as build system
+Now with cmake as build system see INSTALL, to fit in elementary
-  ./waf configure
-  ./waf
-  ./_build_/default/src/sloc

 logo.png is build with gimp skript

 git as version controll